Sky gazing (Dzogchen)

 In Dzogchen, sky gazing (Wylie: nam mkha' ar gtad, THDL: namkha arté) is one of the core practices of trekchö as well as tögal.
-Dzogchen is part of the Nyingma school of Tibetan Buddhism.
+It is part of the Nyingma school of Tibetan Buddhism and Bon.
 Detailed instructions on the practice are provided by the Nyingma teacher Tarthang Tulku, among others.
+The result of the practice is the rainbow body.